SAP PI Solution

 Since the operations team’s main task is to monitor EDI connections and solve issues, the phone numbers and email addresses of all EDI contacts of the different companies are stored.
 The team even knows some of the EDI contact persons personally, which reduces the communication effort and increases the speed at which issues are being solved.

 EDI processes are time sensitive, especially in logistics.
 DESADVs (Dispatch Advice) need to be sent on time, DELJIT (delivery just in time) and production synchronous forecasts must be received on time etc. Therefore a connection breakdown would be disastrous, as it would prevent reaching SLAs and can lead to penalties on the business partner’s side.

 All connections to and from ecosio are monitored 24/7.
 If a connection stops, an alerting mechanism kicks in, allowing the operations team to counteract quickly.

 Thanks to their full focus on EDI topics, an EDI provider such as ecosio can implement even the more exotic protocols, Peppol being one example of these.
 From an SAP point of view, this means that no expensive or complicated special adaptors are needed for SAP PI data exchange.

 SAP PI offers SAP users a wide range of possibilities and functions to create connections to internal and external systems.
 Especially when considering the total cost of ownership, an outsourced EDI solution with an external EDI service provider is cheaper than an in-house EDI solution.

 Do you have any questions?

-Do you still have questions about SAP PI or the electronic data interchange with a SAP ERP system?
+Do you still have questions about SAP PI data exchange or EDI with a SAP ERP system?
 Feel free to contact us, we would love to help you!